-Our authorized and issued ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering (with certain shares remaining undesignated, with power for our directors to designate and issue such classes of shares as they think fit).
-Holders of Class A ordinary shares will be entitled to vote[s] per share, while holders of Class B ordinary shares will be entitled to votes per share.
+Our authorized and issued ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering.
+Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share.
 We will issue Class A ordinary shares in this offering.
-Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
+Each Class B ordinary share is convertible into one Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
 After this offering, the holder of Class B ordinary shares will have the ability to control matters requiring shareholders' approval, including any amendment of our memorandum and articles of association and approval over any change of control transactions.
 See the paragraph herebelow for more details.
-Any conversions of Class B ordinary shares into Class A ordinary shares may dilute the percentage ownership of the existing holders of Class A ordinary shares within their class of ordinary shares.
+Any conversions of Class B ordinary shares into Class A ordinary shares may dilute the percentage ownership of the existing holders of Class A ordinary shares.

-Upon the completion of this offering, , will continue to beneficially own all of our Class B ordinary shares.
-These Class B ordinary shares will constitute approximately % of our total issued and outstanding share capital immediately after the completion of this offering due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their over-allotment option.
+Upon the completion of this offering, Mr. Larry Lei Wu, our chairman of board of directors and chief executive officer, will continue to beneficially own all of our Class B ordinary shares.
+These Class B ordinary shares will constitute approximately 23.2% of our total issued and outstanding share capital immediately after the completion of this offering and 75.1% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering due to the disparate voting powers associated with our dual-class share structure, assuming the underwriter does not exercise the over-allotment option.
 As a result of the dual-class share structure and the concentration of ownership, holders of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers and consolidations, election of directors and other significant corporate actions.
 Such holders may take actions that are not in the best interest of us or our other shareholders.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our Class A ordinary shares.
+In addition, Mr. Larry Lei Wu, together with certain of his affiliates, have undertaken to the our company, among other things, that, for a period of five years after the closing of this offering, without the prior written consent of our board of directors and at least a majority of the independent directors, he and his affiliates will not agree to, approve, support, vote (in favor of or against), or otherwise cause our company to agree to, enter into or consummate, a privatization transaction, as defined in "Description of Share Capital-Ordinary Shares- Conversion," unless the consideration per Class A ordinary share payable to shareholders of the Class A ordinary shares in connection with such privatization transaction is at least equal to the price per Class A ordinary share initially offered to the public in this offering (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Class A ordinary shares).
+See "Description of Share Capital-Ordinary Shares-Conversion" for more information.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares may view as beneficial.